moussahassana/airbnb-clone-project/README.md

 - A **Property** can have multiple **Reviews**, each by a **User** (1-to-many).
 - A **Payment** is made for one **Booking** (1-to-1).

+## API Security

+To ensure safe and reliable interactions with the system, the following security measures are implemented:

+- **Authentication**: Only registered users can access protected endpoints through token-based authentication (e.g., JWT).
+This protects user accounts and ensures only legitimate users perform actions.

+- **Authorization**: Role-based access control (RBAC) is enforced to ensure users can only access data and perform actions appropriate to their roles (e.g., guest vs host).
+This prevents unauthorized access to sensitive resources.

+- **Rate Limiting**: Limits the number of API requests allowed per user/IP within a time window to prevent abuse and denial-of-service (DoS) attacks.
+It protects system stability and fairness.

+Security is critical to protect user data (e.g., personal info, passwords), ensure safe financial transactions (e.g., booking payments), and maintain trust and integrity in the platform.

 ## 📌 API Endpoints Overview